sunnatTuychiyev/Mazzaly_backend/README.md

 curl '/api/recipes/?lang=uz'
 ```

-Translations are generated during import using the optional `googletrans`
+Translations are generated during import.
+If an `OPENAI_API_KEY` is provided,
+the OpenAI API is used for higher quality results.
+Otherwise the optional
-library.
-If the library is not available or translation requests fail, a small
+`googletrans` library is attempted, and if that fails a small built-in
-built-in dictionary is used instead.
+dictionary provides basic word-level translations.

 ### Pagination